elmtree-askmo/cloudcannon-app/content/learn/sociology/can-you-provide-examples-of-cultural-appropriation-in-modern-society.md

 url: /learn/sociology/questions/can-you-provide-examples-of-cultural-appropriation-in-modern-society
 score: -1.0
 related_article1:
+    id: 96678
+    title: >-
+        What are the current employment and income disparities related to institutional discrimination?
+    subject: Sociology
+    url: /learn/sociology/questions/what-are-the-current-employment-and-income-disparities-related-to-institutional-discrimination
+related_article2:
     id: 96670
     title: >-
         What is white privilege and can you provide examples of it in everyday life?